 Now all you need to do is to decide what plants to use.
 Will it be bedding plants and flowers, herbs or succulents ?

 I love making upcycled planters for my garden.
-If you don't quite have enough broken crockery yet for this project, then you should check out my very popular and easy upcycled tin can and pallet planter.
+If you don't quite have enough broken crockery yet for this project, then you should check out my very popular and beautiful stencilled pallet planter.